15 Best Xbox One Mystery Games for Aspiring Detectives

 What makes Paradise Killer stand out is its bizarre, vaporwave-inspired world and the freedom it gives you to investigate.
 You can explore the island at your own pace, collecting evidence and interviewing suspects, each of whom is a larger-than-life character with their own motivations and secrets.

-The game’s strengths lie in its intricate world-building, compelling characters, and the way it challenges you to piece together the truth from conflicting accounts and evidence.
-With multiple possible culprits and endings based on your deductions, Paradise Killer offers a mystery that’s as much about the journey as it is about the final verdict.
+The game’s strengths lie in its detailed world-building, compelling characters, and the way it challenges you to piece together the truth from conflicting accounts and evidence.
+With multiple possible culprits and endings based on your deductions, Paradise Killer offers a mystery that’s as much about the journey as it’s about the final verdict.

-Her Story takes an innovative approach to mystery gaming, presenting you with a database of video interview clips that you must search through to uncover the truth behind a man’s disappearance.
+Her Story takes a creative approach to mystery gaming, presenting you with a database of video interview clips that you must search through to uncover the truth behind a man’s disappearance.
 The game uses full-motion video (FMV) to create a uniquely immersive experience, with all the interviews performed by a single actress playing multiple roles.

 Your task is to type in search terms to bring up relevant video clips, gradually piecing together the narrative from fragmented information.
 This non-linear approach to storytelling allows you to uncover the mystery in your own way, with each new clip potentially changing your understanding of the case.